-Extra Coarse - Recommended for aggressive removal of metal on damaged tools or for heavy-duty outdoor tools such as axes and lawn mower blades.
+Extra Coarse - Recommended for aggressive removal of metal on damaged tools or for heavy-duty outdoor tools such as axes and lawnmower blades.
 Also commonly used as the first step in flattening the backs of chisels and plane irons and for rapid stock removal from a chipped or badly damaged edge.
 Color code: extra coarse (60 micron, 220 mesh) "black".

 Coarse - Quickly restores a dull edge to cutting sharp again.
-Customers that desire cutting fast action without worry of edge refinement often use our coarse models.
+Customers that desire cutting fast action without the worry of edge refinement often use our coarse models.
 Color code: coarse (45 micron, 325 mesh) "blue".

 Fine - Restores to a fine edge any knife or tool that is slightly dull.
 Many of our customers consider the fine grit to be a medium/all purpose sharpener.
 Professional Chefs and gourmet cooks prefer using our fine grit models.
-For woodworkers and sportsman who are stepping through the grits, it is the edge refinement step done before micro beveling and polishing.
+For woodworkers and sportsmen who are stepping through the grits, it is the edge refinement step done before micro beveling and polishing.
 Color code: fine (25 micron, 600 mesh) "red".

-Extra Fine - Refines and polishes the sharp edge to razor sharp perfection.
+Extra Fine - Refines and polishes the sharp edge to razor-sharp perfection.
 If you are new to sharpening or if you do not need your knife or tool edge to be as sharp as absolutely possible, this grit is not recommended.
 But if you expect only the highest standard of sharpness, this is the grit you are looking for!
 Color code: extra fine (9 micron, 1200 mesh) models "green".

 Extra Extra Fine - The finest DMT grit available.
 We recommend using this only after you're used the extra fine.
 This grit is so fine that it has almost no ability to sharpen dull edges.
 It will put an even finer edge on very sharp tools Color code: extra extra fine (3 micron, 8000 mesh) models "tan".